 When you’re considering what to wear in Tulum at night, you may be tempted to pack your heels, don’t do it.
 If you have sturdy wedge heels, you could maybe do it.
 Personally, I’d rather enjoy my vacation in fancy flats than end up on a trip to the hospital because I roll, or worse yet broke, my ankle.

 Even the fanciest night out in Tulum is devoid of sequins and sparkles.
 Leave your glittery gowns for Vegas and don’t bring them to Tulum.
 Neutrals and animal prints are optimal even during the evening hours.

 This is a travel tip that I suggest no matter where you are travelling.
 Nobody wants to lose their expensive jewelry while on vacation.
 When you are visiting another country, it’s always best to not stand out by having the appearance of a rich tourist.
 This fact aside, you’ll stick out in Tulum because it’s not a flashy place.

 And there you have it – my comprehensive list of what to wear in Tulum morning, noon and night.
 And also your guide for what not to wear.
 I hope you found this post helpful!
 At the end of the day, it’s your vacation and I want you to do YOU.

 Tulum is a vibrant yet rustic town that hasn’t yet been overrun by tourists or chain restaurants.
 Embrace its charm and positive, bohemian vibes.
 If you are looking for an all-inclusive resort, check out how to choose the right all-inclusive resort for you.
 They are NOT all equal.

-Now that you know what to wear, be sure to check out this list of 15 crazy awesome things to do in Tulum.
+Now that you know what to wear, be sure to check out this list of 15 awesome things to do in Tulum.
 Number four is my favourite activity to do in Mexico and I’ll bet that you didn’t even know number one is in Tulum!